 No, I’m not a Luddite.
 If I were any sort of a Luddite, I’d be shouting these words from a mountaintop instead of blogging them on WordPress.
 But, yes, I finally surrendered to the allure of Mark Zuckerberg’s social media creation.
 I’m not attached to Facebook’s hip the way I admit I’m attached to Twitter’s.
 But despite the frustrations caused by snide comments from a couple of closed-minded non-friends (which prompted me to shut off comments to non-friends), it’s been so far so good with Facebook.
 And at least Facebook has allowed me to connect with IRL friends, because…

 2017 was the year I found IRL friendship and support

 Actually, this dates back to the very end of 2016, when I finally got the gumption to attend a crossdresser/transgender support meeting at a LGBT resource center here in Madison.
-I’ve been a mostly regular attendee ever since, sharing my thoughts and experiences with and listening the same from other people who are part of the transgender or gender-nonconforming community here in Madison.
+I’ve been for the most part a regular attendee ever since, sharing my thoughts and experiences with and listening the same from other people who are part of the transgender or gender-nonconforming community here in Madison.
 This group is the primary reason I joined Facebook, for they have a closed Facebook group from which I can hear more about their adventures, learn more about future group meetings, or just offer words of support and comfort if they need it.
-Dare I say it, this group has become almost like a second family to me, for they are just as human and share the same worries and concerns as I am.
-And they’re not exclusive trans either, for this second family includes supportive cis-gender folks, including the above mentioned person who is willing to look past the wig and makeup and see me for the human being I am, just as they do the same for the others in our group.
+Dare I say it, this group has become almost like a second family to me, for they are just as human and share the same worries and concerns as I. And they’re not exclusively trans either, for this second family includes supportive cis-gender folks, including the above mentioned person who’s willing to look past the wig and makeup and see me for the human being I am, just as they do the same for the others in our group.